Black Jack (manga): Appearances in other media

 An anime version of the character was seen in an ad teaming up with Dr. House from House for the promotion of the latter in Japan.
 Black Jack also appears as a playable character in the 2019 puzzle game Crystal Crisis.

 Animoca Brands added Black Jack as well as Pinoko and Dr. Kiriko as playable characters to its game Crazy Defense Heroes in 2020.

+Additionally, Black Jack makes a cameo in the 2004 Astro Boy (PlayStation 2 game), giving players a side quest storyline.

 Reception and legacy

 Black Jack is considered one of the greatest manga of all time, and among Tezuka's best manga, alongside Astro Boy and Phoenix.
 In 2006, the Japan Media Arts Festival held an 'experts' ranking for the 'Greatest Manga of All Time'.
 Black Jack ranked 5th, behind Phoenix and just ahead of Astro Boy.
 In 2009, the Asahi Shimbun held a poll for the 'Greatest Shōwa Manga'.
 Black Jack ranked 9th on the list, behind Astro Boy and just ahead of Phoenix.

 In addition, Black Jack ushered in Weekly Shōnen Champion's most successful period ever, an era when Champion was the best-selling manga magazine, as well as marking Tezuka's resurgence, which had taken a hit from the rise of gekiga.
 It consistently ranks among the most popular manga of all time, and ranked 18th in a 2021 popularity poll conducted by TV Asahi, the highest ranked Champion manga, and the highest ranked Tezuka manga.
 In addition, it ranked 1st in a 2020 poll asking for the 'Greatest Champion Manga of All Time'.
 The character of Black Jack is also one of the most iconic manga characters ever, and has acted as a mascot for Japan's marrow donation service, and even for a 'Partner Agent' service.

 Video game designer Yuji Horii and manga artist Hirohiko Araki stated themselves to be fans, and counted the work amongst their favorite of Tezuka's.

 It is also one of three manga that are most frequently found in Japanese schools, due to being deemed to have educational value, alongside Barefoot Gen, and the manga adaptation of The Tale of Genji.

 Black Jack has also influenced numerous real doctors to enter the practice.

 About.com's Deb Aoki listed Black Jack as the best "re-issue of previously released material" of 2008.